If you want to know how to add an email newsletter subscription to your website, then we have some step-by-step instructions for you here.

 To do that, just go to Appearance → Widgets in your WordPress dashboard.
 You’ll see a new widget there called MailChimp Sign-Up Form.
 Simply drag and drop it to your desired widget area.

 At this stage, your newsletter signup form has been added to a widget area and is fully operational.
 Everyone who visits your website will see it.
-Here’s what mine looks like:
+Here’s what our’s looks like:

 💡 Bonus.
 Want to add your form under a blog post or page?
 Go to Mailchimp for WP → Form and grab the shortcode that’s right beneath the form’s name.
 You can now put that shortcode wherever you wish within your website.
 Like so: